 • Recent Decade Growth: From 2013 to 2024, the index experienced a cumulative growth of about 404.47%, equating to an annualized return of 14.66%.

-When including dividends, the annualized return of the S&P 500 over long periods reaches around 14.66%.
+When you include dividends, the annualized return of the S&P 500 over extended periods reaches around 14.66%.
+That’s a number worth paying attention to.

 real estate vs stock market returns